22 Fun Things to Do in Edinburgh on a Rainy Day

 13. Go Shopping

-In North Leith, you’ll find Ocean Terminal which has a cinema, lots of different food options, and a wide variety of shops- many of which support local independent Scottish artists.
+In Leith, Ocean Terminal has a cinema, different food options, and many shops—many of which support local independent Scottish artists.

 There is even an indoor park for skateboarding and rollerblading.